The Aling Aling Waterfall | Bali Waterfall Jumping & Slide

 After leaping off the 33 foot jump, its just a minute to the final jump of the day – a 50 foot plunge off of Pucuk Waterfall.
 Not only is this the highest of them all, but it did seem to me that you had to clear a bit more off the wall to land cleanly.
 If you are confident enough to make the leap go for it!
 You will also find a bit of a concrete platform here to better position yourself when jumping off.

 Now that you have gotten your adrenaline activities in for the day, it is time to head to the biggest waterfall of them all – Aling Aling Waterfall.
 The waterfall is just a quick 5 minute walk from the previous waterfall area.
 At 115 feet tall you are not allowed to jump off of it.
 Aling Aling is actually known as a sacred place for locals and legend has it, this is where many Indonesians hid during the Dutch occupation of the country.

 Feel free to enjoy the views from a far as you finish up a fun and exhilarating day exploring some of Bali’s best waterfalls.

 Once all done with the Aling Aling area, you can either head on off to your next waterfall or attraction for the day, or make your way back to your hotel.
-If you have the time definitely check out Sekumpul Waterfall, which is located not too far away.
+If you have the time definitely check out Sekumpul Waterfall and Banyumala Twin Waterfalls, which are located not too far away.

 That about wraps up a guide to the Aling Aling Waterfall.
 Be sure to check out the other Indonesia itineraries and guides up on the site and feel free to ask any questions below.
 Have fun out there and safe travels!